William Allan Neilson Library

 As a part of the 1962 addition to the Neilson Library, the paneled Rare Book Room was created with its own secure stacks.

 The collection of rare books had been started by its first curator, Marion Brown, sometime in the early 1940s with items culled from the general collection.
 In January 1994 the Board of Trustees voted to name it the Mortimer Rare Book Room, in honor of Ruth Mortimer Lancaster '53, curator and assistant librarian since 1975.
 Following her death on January 31, 1994, the room was dedicated in April of 1994 amidst an outpouring of special funds and gifts.
-In summer 2017 the Mortimer Rare Book Room, together with the rest of the Smith College Special Collections, was temporarily relocated to the Young Library in order to make way for the construction of the New Neilson Library (2017-2020).
+In summer 2017 the Mortimer Rare Book Room, together with the rest of the Smith College Special Collections, was temporarily relocated to the Young Library in order to make way for the construction of the New Neilson Library (2017-2021).
+The Mortimer Rare Book Collection moved to its permanent home in Neilson Library in 2021.

 The College formally established the Smith College Archives in 1921 when, after years of unofficial collecting, Nina Browne, class of 1882, was appointed archivist of the College.